Why Open Heart Shocks People

 Limit high-fat animal products from contaminated regions (PFAS bioaccumulate in animal fat)

-Support detox pathways: hydration, antioxidants (vitamin C, E, selenium), and fiber-rich diet
+Support detox pathways: hydration, antioxidants (vitamin C, E, selenium), and a fiber-rich diet.

 Comments